KayserSoze42/extend.io/src/SlinkySearch/JS/README.md

 ### Slinky

-_Tampermonkey script that adds an item in context-menu (right click menu) for easier search._
+_Tampermonkey script that adds an item in context-menu (right click menu) for an easier search._

 _**AnythingGoogleSlinky.user.js**_ is provided as an example for a script that adds an option to search for _**Anything**_ on _**Google**_ under the Tampermonkey submenu.